 mergeRow, we use recursion to reduce the list, and then in

-mergeAndFillRowwe will do List reverse before and after calling this function.
+mergeAndFillRow.
+How?
+By reversing the List before and after calling this function.

-For RightMove, and LeftMove, the merging operation was fairly easy since the same row elements were in a single list and therefore we could use
+LeftMove, the merging operation is fairly easy since row elements are in a single list and therefore we can use

 transposeMap : Grid -> Grid -> Grid transposeMap grid2 grid1 = case Array.get 0 grid1 of Just e -> transposeMap (grid2 |> transposeForIdx 0 e) (grid1 |> Array.slice 1 (grid1 |> Array.length)) Nothing -> grid2 transposeForIdx : Int -> Array Cell -> Grid -> Grid transposeForIdx idx list grid2 = case Array.get 0 list of Just e -> transposeForIdx (idx + 1) (list |> Array.slice 1 (list |> Array.length)) (case grid2 |> Array.get idx of Just l -> grid2 |> Array.set idx (l |> Array.push e) Nothing -> grid2 |> Array.push (Array.fromList [ e ]) ) Nothing -> grid2